Pelumi-Aderinto/klusterthon_repo/README.md

 1. Deployment on PythonAnywhere
    * Uploading Files to PythonAnywhere
    * Running the Flask App
+1. LINK TO BACKEND CODE
+1. LINK TO FRONTEND CODE
+1. LINK TO POSTMAN
 # INTRODUCTION
 This document provides a step-by-step guide for deploying and hosting a crop harvest season prediction model.
 The entire process covers data preparation, model training, serialization, and deployment using Flask on the PythonAnywhere platform.